...

 7. Master Your Body Language and Vocal Variety

-Your message isn’t just in your words—it’s in how you deliver them.
+Your message isn’t just in your words.
+It’s in how you deliver them.
 I have worked hard to create confident body language and vocal variety.
 These help support my message instead of distracting from it.

-Body language essentials:
+Body language communications:

 • Stand tall with your shoulders back